 Nicotinamide Riboside: Restoring the Synaptic Energy Currency

 LTP induction at the NMDA receptor and its consolidation into structural synaptic changes both require ATP at rates that make the mitochondrial efficiency of hippocampal neurons the rate-limiting variable in how quickly and durably learning can be encoded.
-NAD+ — the coenzyme that the citric acid cycle dehydrogenase complexes use to generate the NADH that drives the electron transport chain — is the upstream substrate for this ATP production, and its age-related decline (documented from the late 20s onward by Yoshino 2011 in Cell Metabolism) is compounded in students by the acute NAD+ consumption of the sustained mental work and PARP-mediated DNA repair that intensive study and chronic stress impose.
-Nicotinamide riboside (NR), confirmed by the Brenner 2018 Nature Communications human trial to raise blood NAD+ levels by 40 to 90 percent, provides the most efficient oral restoration of the cellular NAD+ pool — and through this restoration, supports the mitochondrial ATP yield that LTP energy requirements depend on.
-The additional pathway significance in the student context: NAD+ is required for SIRT1 and SIRT3 sirtuin activity, and SIRT3 specifically deacetylates and activates the antioxidant enzyme MnSOD in hippocampal mitochondria — providing a direct neuroprotective function that preserves the mitochondrial integrity required for sustained synaptic ATP production across long study sessions.
-Reversa NR (AUST L 520794) provides 150mg NR alongside resveratrol for SIRT1 activation and magnesium amino acid chelate as the NAD+ biosynthesis pathway co-factor.
+NAD+ — the coenzyme that the citric acid cycle dehydrogenase complexes use to generate the NADH that drives the electron transport chain — is the upstream substrate for this ATP production, and its age-related decline (documented from the late 20s onward by Yoshino 2011 in Cell Metabolism) is compounded in students by the acute NAD+ consumption of the sustained mental work and cellular DNA repair enzyme activity that intensive study and chronic stress impose.
+Nicotinamide riboside (NR), confirmed by the Brenner 2018 Nature Communications human trial to raise blood NAD+ levels meaningfully, provides the most efficient oral restoration of the cellular NAD+ pool — and through this restoration, supports the mitochondrial ATP yield that LTP energy requirements depend on.
+The additional pathway significance in the student context: NAD+ supports the activity of mitochondrial antioxidant enzymes in hippocampal mitochondria — providing a direct neuroprotective function that preserves the mitochondrial integrity required for sustained synaptic ATP production across long study sessions.
+Reversa NR (AUST L 520794) provides 150mg NR alongside resveratrol for polyphenolic antioxidant support and magnesium amino acid chelate as the NAD+ biosynthesis pathway co-factor.
+Mandatory warnings for Reversa NR: Not to be taken by children under 12 years old.
+Not recommended for use by pregnant and lactating women.
+Contains sugars.

 Curcumin with BioPerine: The BDNF-Upregulating Anti-Inflammatory

 This is the mechanism that most directly addresses the cortisol-BDNF suppression pathway described above.
-Curcumin — the polyphenol from Curcuma longa — not only inhibits NF-κB (reducing the neuroinflammatory cytokine production that independently impairs LTP) but has demonstrated a specific, well-characterised ability to upregulate BDNF gene expression in hippocampal neurons.
+Curcumin — the polyphenol from Curcuma longa — inhibits pro-inflammatory cytokine signalling pathways that independently impair LTP, and has demonstrated a specific, well-characterised ability to upregulate BDNF gene expression in hippocampal neurons.
 The Bhattacharya 2005 study in Psychopharmacology demonstrated that curcumin reversed chronic stress-induced BDNF suppression in rat hippocampus — a finding mechanistically consistent with curcumin's inhibition of the GR-mediated transcriptional repression that stress-induced glucocorticoids impose on BDNF gene expression.
-For a student whose 12 weeks of exam preparation have progressively elevated cortisol and suppressed hippocampal BDNF, the curcumin-mediated BDNF upregulation directly addresses the molecular deficit that is impairing their late-phase LTP consolidation.
-The obligatory caveat: without piperine co-administration, standard oral curcumin achieves negligible plasma concentrations due to rapid intestinal glucuronidation — the Shoba 1998 Planta Medica pharmacokinetic study documented the 2,000 percent bioavailability enhancement that piperine produces through UGT and CYP3A4 inhibition.
+For a student whose weeks of exam preparation have progressively elevated cortisol and suppressed hippocampal BDNF, the curcumin-mediated BDNF upregulation directly addresses the molecular deficit that is impairing their late-phase LTP consolidation.
+The obligatory caveat: without piperine co-administration, standard oral curcumin achieves negligible plasma concentrations due to rapid intestinal glucuronidation — the Shoba 1998 Planta Medica pharmacokinetic study documented substantially enhanced bioavailability when piperine is co-administered, through inhibition of the intestinal glucuronidation pathway responsible for curcumin's rapid clearance.
 CurcuNova (AUST L 520796) provides curcumin at a 20:1 concentration alongside 150mg resveratrol and 13.9mg BioPerine-standardised piperine — the non-negotiable co-formulation that tissue-level curcumin delivery requires.
-Additionally, resveratrol's SIRT1 activation amplifies the BDNF-upregulating pathway through the CREB transcription factor: SIRT1 deacetylates and activates CREB, which directly promotes BDNF gene transcription — creating a convergent BDNF upregulation signal from both the curcumin (via GR-pathway relief) and resveratrol (via SIRT1-CREB activation) components simultaneously.
+Additionally, resveratrol's polyphenolic activity supports the CREB transcription factor pathway that directly promotes BDNF gene transcription — creating a convergent BDNF upregulation signal from both the curcumin (via GR-pathway relief) and resveratrol components simultaneously.
+Mandatory warnings for CurcuNova: In very rare cases, Curcuma species may harm the liver — stop use and see a doctor if you have yellowing skin/eyes or unusual: fatigue, nausea, appetite loss, abdominal pain, dark urine, or itching.
+Not suitable for children.
+Not recommended for pregnant or lactating women.
+Resveratrol may affect the way some medicines work, including Warfarin — consult your health professional before taking with other medicines.
+Always consult your GP before initiating if you take any prescription medications.

 Alpha-Lipoic Acid: The Mitochondrial Co-Factor That Gates Glucose-to-ATP Conversion